 Arriving in Brazil

-After a great kick-off event in Düsseldorf last Thursday, where I met the other two German GIP participants, I took a plane via Amsterdam to my internship in Brazil.
+After a great kick-off event in Düsseldorf last Thursday, where I met the other two German interns, I took a plane via Amsterdam to my internship in Brazil.
 I was able to escape the high temperatures in Germany, and experience winter in South America, where it is currently around 25°C. The flight took around 12 hours and brought me to São Paulo’s Guarulhos International Airport, which is located on the outskirts of the city.
 As I arrived at the hotel on Friday night, my buddy got in touch with me to go out the same evening.
 I was able to meet my team and even one of our clients at a nice bar in the area.
 This was an excellent opportunity to get to know everyone, even before my first day at work.

 My Work at Deloitte

 In São Paulo I am working in Deloitte Consulting’s Data Analytics service, which specializes in analyzing and visualizing different kinds of data, mainly in the banking, telecom and manufacturing sectors.
 It is a very interesting service, which was established just two years ago, due to the increased potential of big data.
 To get an idea of how big data can be used in the business context, here is a recent situation my team worked on: people had published thousands of tweets complaining about their cell phone signal strength.
 These tweets were analyzed to identify the precise locations a telecommunications company’s antennas were not working well.
 I am currently supporting my team in drafting a proposal for a project at an international organization and preparing for a project at a large global bank, where I will work next week.